: Pros and Cons

 American Express Platinum vs. Chase Sapphire Reserve

 The Chase Sapphire Reserve may be the closest competitor to the Amex Platinum.
-The annual fee is $550 vs. $695.
-You’ll receive some similar benefits such as the $100 credit towards Global Entry/TSA PreCheck, some lounge access — which is not as extensive, $300 in annual travel credits and access to Chase’s online booking and redemption website, Ultimate Rewards.
+The annual fee is for the Sapphire Reserve vs. for the Platinum.
+You’ll receive some similar benefits such as the $100 credit towards Global Entry/TSA PreCheck, some lounge access, $300 in annual travel credits and access to Chase’s online booking and redemption website, Ultimate Rewards.
 American Express offers more rewards and benefits.
 However, Chase Sapphire Reserve awards more points, such as 10 points per dollar for Chase Dining, hotels and cars booked through the Ultimate Rewards site.

 American Express Platinum vs. Marriott Bonvoy Brilliant American Express Card